Lin Ming-chen

-Lin Ming-chen (林明溱 (Lîm Bêng-chin, Lin2 Ming2-chên1, Lín Míngzhēn)) is a Taiwanese politician.
-He was a member of the Legislative Yuan from 2005 to 2014, and served as magistrate of Nantou County. from 2014 to 2022.
+Lin Ming-chen (林明溱 (Lîm Bêng-chin, Lin2 Ming2-chên1, Lín Míngzhēn)) is a Taiwanese politician who served as a member of the Legislative Yuan from 2005 to 2014 and as magistrate of Nantou County from 2014 to 2022.
 In both offices, Lin was succeeded by Hsu Shu-hua.

 Education

 Lin earned his bachelor's degree in architecture from China Junior College of Technology and master's degree in leisure service management from Chaoyang University of Technology.

 Early political career

 Lin led Jiji Township from 1994 to 2002, was subsequently elected to the Nantou County Council until 2006, and served on the Legislative Yuan between 2008 and 2014.

 Magistrate of Nantou County

 2014 Magistrate election

 Lin was elected as the Magistrate of Nantou County after winning the 2014 Nantou County magistrate election held on 29 November 2014.

 2016 Mainland China visit

 In September 2016, Lin with another seven magistrates and mayors from Taiwan visited Beijing, which were Hsu Yao-chang (Magistrate of Miaoli County), Chiu Ching-chun (Magistrate of Hsinchu County), Liu Cheng-ying (Magistrate of Lienchiang County), Yeh Hui-ching (Deputy Mayor of New Taipei City), Chen Chin-hu (Deputy Magistrate of Taitung County), Fu Kun-chi (Magistrate of Hualien County) and Wu Cherng-dean (Deputy Magistrate of Kinmen County).
 Their visit was aimed to reset and restart cross-strait relations after President Tsai Ing-wen took office on 20 May 2016.
 The eight local leaders reiterated their support of One-China policy under the 1992 consensus.
 They met with Taiwan Affairs Office Head Zhang Zhijun and Chairperson of the Chinese People's Political Consultative Conference Yu Zhengsheng.